 I used it a lot.
 Cups got scratches quickly.
 Other than that, its like new.
 Construction doesnt make sounds, it has still same clamping force.
 Even if scratched, its still best looking head gear i ever saw.
 Good think about es10 is also fact, that it doesnt make you look stupid thanks to its slim profile.
 Cabel is ideal for portable headphones.
 Short and thin.

 Thanks to its 53mm drivers, its more around ear than on ear...or something right in the middle.
 I find it very comfortable.
-One important thing here: If you want to get the best out of it, you should buy leather ear pads from ESW11.
+One important thing here: If you want to get the best out of it, you should buy ear pads from ESW11 (limited edition of es10 with wooden cups instead of titanium and leather pads).
 Default ear pads on es10 are sadly from synthetic leather, which are less comfortable for long periods (it started to bother me usually after +- 1 hour) and makes your ears sweat.
-Leather pads also looks well and some even say, that they like the sound more with leather pads.
+Leather pads also adds more premium feeling and some even say, that they like the sound more with leather pads, because they make more sound go in and out and add slightly distance between drivers and ears.
 Clapping force is exactly ideal.
 I can wear it for hours and also go running with it and it doesnt tend to move at all.
 Just perfect balance.

 It weights more than most portable headphones like Momentum or es700 thanks to 53mm drivers, but its perfectly fine weight for portable use.
 Cups can rotate more than 90 degree so its also easy to put in bag or whatever you use for traveling.
 When it comes to isolation, it is somewhat mediocre.
 For me its perfect balance.
-I cant hear somebody talking in next room or hear my footsteps but can hear more louder sounds, which i like about it.
-I wouldnt feel comfortable to go around streets without my hearing.
-You will hear people talking right next to you, you will here street noise, metro noise.
+I cant hear somebody talking in next room or hear my footsteps but can hear more louder sounds.
+I wouldnt feel comfortable completely without my hearing.
+You will hear cars, you will here street noise, metro noise.
 Its not ideal for commuting in noisy environment.